 We believe it is essential that all pupils engage in collaborative play appropriate for their age and have positive interactions with their peers.
-There will be a range of equipment available to pupils at all playtimes.
+There will be a range of equipment available to pupils.
 Staff will monitor the playground and be proactive in redirecting pupils who at risk of negative behaviour.

-A pupil will be given a warning and name written on a traffic light, if behaviour continues the pupil will receive a time out.
+A pupil will be given a warning if displaying negative behaviours, if the behaviour continues the pupil will receive a time out.
 A member of staff must inform the class teacher this has occurred and that member of staff records on PAM.
 For immediate sanctions at lunchtime pupils will spend time with a member of the senior staff as a cooling off period and to reflect on what they should have done - or would do differently next time.